MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/01-provision-sql-vm.md

     ![Picture 19](../images/dp-300-module-01-lab-19.png)

-1. On the overview page for the virtual machine, scroll through the menu options for the resource to review what is available.
+1. On the **Overview** page for the virtual machine, explore the menu options for this resource to review what is available.

     ![Picture 20](../images/dp-300-module-01-lab-20.png)

 ## Connect to SQL Server on an Azure Virtual Machine

-1. On the Overview page for the virtual machine, select the Connect button and choose RDP.
+1. On the **Overview** page for the virtual machine, select the **Connect** button and choose RDP.

     ![Picture 21](../images/dp-300-module-01-lab-21.png)

-1. On the RDP tab, select the Download RDP File button.
+1. On the RDP tab, select the **Download RDP File** button.

     ![Picture 22](../images/dp-300-module-01-lab-22.png)